 There’s a lot to think about when putting together your application, so it’s best to prepare everything as early as possible.
-There are regular admissions deadlines for you to meet in order to get your application in on time, with the first one in June 2021.
-There are several benefits which come from submitting early, such as:
+There are regular admissions deadlines for you to meet in order to get your application in on time, with the next one on 19 November 2021.
+There are several benefits that come from submitting early, such as:

 Meeting the deadline for scholarships

 There are a number of significant scholarship options on offer to Imperial Executive MBA candidates, which can be incredibly helpful to self-funded applicants wishing to pursue this programme of study.

 By applying early, you give yourself extra time to evaluate the eligibility criteria, decide which scholarship best suits your circumstances, and ensure you get your application in on time.

 Applying earlier means you’ll also get your offer sooner, giving you access to a number of exclusive events open only to admitted students.
 From webinars to virtual guest lectures, these events run throughout the year and give you an advanced opportunity to join the Imperial College Business School community.
 By attending, you’ll be able to build relationships not only with your fellow classmates, but also existing students and prestigious Imperial alumni.

 Find out more about our upcoming Executive MBA events.

 Career advancement is one of the most common motivations for studying the Executive MBA, and applying sooner gives you an even greater opportunity to accelerate this process.